WebOfTrust/keri/docs/Glossary.md

 #### Ambient Verifiability
 _Ambient_ means all around, abundantly available.
 It is a new term to better describe [end-verifiable](#end-verifiable) end state.
 The _combination_ of end-verifiable logs served by ambient infrastructure _enables_ ambient verifiability, that is, **anyone can verify anywhere at anytime**.
 This approach exhibits some of the features of [certificate transparency](#certificate-transparency) and [key transparency](#key-transparency) with end-verifiable event logs but differs in that each identifier has its own chain of events that are rooted in a [self-certifying identifier](#self-certifying-identifier).

+#### Best Available Data Acceptance mechanism
+The BADA security model provides a degree of replay attack protection.
+The attributate originator (issuer, author, source) is provided by an attached signature couple or quadruple.
+A single reply could have multiple originators.
+When used as an authorization the reply attributes may include the identifier of the authorizer and the logic for processing the associated route may require a matching attachment.\
+BADA is part of KERI's _[Zero Trust Computing Architecture for Data Management](https://hackmd.io/Qsrfj7Y-TIGl5ESvrxWGxw): How to support Secure Async Data Flow Routing in KERI enabled Applications_

 #### Composable derivation codes on cryptographic material primitives
 KERI's design both requires - and benefits from - a universal compact encoding for all cryptographic material items with stable self-framing textual derivation codes.\